Beat Happening: Studio albums

-Beat Happening (1985), their full-length debut, was critically acclaimed, as was Jamboree (1988).
-By the release of Dreamy in 1991, Beat Happening was one of the most popular bands in the indie rock community, leading to their pivotal role in the International Pop Underground Festival, which brought anti-corporate rock its earliest mainstream acceptance.
-Their last full-length album was 1992's You Turn Me On, which represented the band breaking many of their established conventions from earlier albums, most notably on "Godsend", which runs 9 minutes and features blatant use of multitrack recording.
-The album was described by allmusic.com as a "masterpiece."
+Beat Happening (1985), their full-length debut, was critically acclaimed.
+This acclaim also followed with Jamboree (1988), which became their most iconic record.
+By the release of Dreamy in 1991, Beat Happening was one of the most popular bands in the indie rock community, leading to their pivotal role in the International Pop Underground Convention, which brought anti-corporate rock its earliest mainstream acceptance.
+Their last full-length album was 1992's You Turn Me On, which showed the band breaking many of their established conventions from earlier albums to further explore the influence of the Velvet Underground; this was most audible on repetitive post-rock-tinged songs such as "Tiger Trap" and "Godsend", the latter of which runs 9 minutes.
+The album was described by AllMusic as a "masterpiece."
 Though never announcing a break-up and claiming at one point to still practice once a month, the members of Beat Happening have moved on to various other projects.
-In 2000 they released the "Angel Gone" single, their first new release in eight years.
+Johnson in particular pursued fleshing out the roster of his label K Records, in addition to producing music in several projects, including Dub Narcotic Sound System which Johnson formed to experiment with the recording studio as an instrument.

-Crashing Through, which collects all of the band's officially released music except for two of their tracks from a live cassette split with The Vaselines, was released in 2002.
+In 2000, the band released the "Angel Gone" single, which had been their first new release in eight years.
+This was followed in 2002 by Crashing Through, which collects all of the band's officially released music except for two of their tracks from a live cassette split with The Vaselines.
 The box set included a booklet containing a lengthy essay on the history and impact of the band by Lois Maffeo, as well as rare photos of Calvin, Heather, and Bret.

 In September 2015, the band announced the release of a new compilation spanning their entire career entitled Look Around, which was released by Domino Records on 20 November 2015.

-With the full cooperation of the band and Calvin's K Records label, Domino released a vinyl box set of the entire Beat Happening discography, We Are Beat Happening, in November of 2019.
+With the full cooperation of the band and the K label, Domino released a vinyl box set of the entire Beat Happening discography, We Are Beat Happening, in November 2019.